ikeberlein/ChallangesTodo/README.md

 Todo List for Magento 2
 =======================

-An example magento 2 module for demostration purposes
+An example magento 2 module for demostration purposes.

 Usage
 ------